-The magazine is compiled of columnists and contributors who are professionals in the field and has an editorial focus on articles that feature equipment reviews, techniques and photography contests.
-It contains valuable insight and information for the beginning or advanced photographer.
+The magazine is compiled of columnists and contributors who are professionals in the field and has an editorial focus on articles that feature equipment reviews, techniques, and photography contests.
+It contains valuable insight and information for the beginner or advanced photographer.

-Photoshop User is a digital magazine (not print) and part of the KelbyOne online photography community.
-A KelbyOne pro membership offers plenty of online photography courses, the Photoshop User and the Lightroom magazine.
+As previously mentioned, Photoshop User is a digital magazine (not print) and part of the KelbyOne online photography community.
+A KelbyOne pro membership offers plenty of online photography courses, the Photoshop User magazine, and the Lightroom magazine.

-You can subscribe to KelbyOne Pro for $199/year and get $20 off by using the coupon code “pw20” at checkout (only valid for the yearly plan).
+You can subscribe to KelbyOne Pro and get $20 off by using the coupon code “pw20” at checkout (only valid for the yearly plan).